excieve/dragnet/README.md

 ## Adding views with map/reduce functions

-We currently support JavaScript and CoffeeScript (provided compiler is installed on the system) as languages for MapReduce functions.
 Reference functions (currently only `map` stage) are available in `data/reference` directory in this repository.

 In order to add a function (and create a design document for it) please use the following helper script: